Costa Blanca Weather February Averages, Spain

-Weather Averages for Costa Blanca in February
+What's the Weather like in Costa Blanca in February

-As the year progresses, the weather starts to get warmer in Costa Blanca, although February’s averages are still only marginally better than January.
+As the year progresses, the weather starts to get warmer in Costa Blanca, although February's averages are still only marginally better than January.
 Sun lovers will be glad to hear that this month brings an extra hour of sun per day.
-At least rainfall levels remain low, too, with only four days of rain forecasted per month.
-Seawater temperatures stay at the same level as they did in January, with air temperatures reaching an annual high of 17 degrees Celsius.

 Playa del Cura is the beach resort of Torrevieja, and while it is perhaps best to avoid it during the peak summer months due to the crowds, it is a great place to go before June.
 The beach is a pretty spot to relax and enjoy a stroll and a picnic; swimmers should note that the sea bed is quite stony here.